-In 1952, at eighty years of age, he died and left an estate of approximately $25,000,000 to be used to create a charitable Foundation to support research in chemistry.
+In 1952, at 80 years of age, he died and left an estate of approximately $25,000,000 to be used to create a charitable Foundation to support research in chemistry.

-Through Mr. Welch's benevolence, The Welch Foundation currently supports a broad educational program designed to benefit mankind through chemical research.
+Through Mr. Welch's benevolence, The Welch Foundation currently supports a broad research program designed to benefit humankind through chemical research.

-- Departmental Grants- The program encourages students at 43 colleges and universities to study chemistry and to continue into graduate work, industry and other aspects of chemistry.
+- Departmental Grants - The program encourages students at 39 colleges and universities to study chemistry and to continue into graduate work, industry and other aspects of chemistry.

-- Welch Award in Chemistry- Each year, the Foundation recognizes a scientist who has made important chemical research contributions which have a significant, positive influence on mankind.
+- Welch Award in Chemistry - Each year, the Foundation recognizes a scientist who has made important chemical research contributions which have a significant, positive influence on humankind.
 The Welch Award consists of a certificate, a gold medallion and $500,000.

-- Norman Hackerman Award in Chemical Research– This award recognizes the accomplishments of chemical scientists in Texas who are in their early careers.
-The Hackerman Award consists of a certificate, glass sculpture of a rising star and $100,000.
+- Norman Hackerman Award in Chemical Research – This award recognizes the accomplishments of chemical scientists in Texas who are early in their careers.
+The Hackerman Award consists of a certificate, a sculpture and $100,000.

-- Other Program - The Foundation sponsors a summer research program for talented pre-college chemistry students.
+- Welch Summer Scholar Program (WSSP) - The Foundation sponsors a summer research program for talented pre-college chemistry students.

 Directors and Officers

 The Board of Directors is charged with the stewardship of the Foundation.
-Current directors and officers are:
+Current directors, officers and auxiliary advisory board are:

 Charles W. Tate, Chair and Director